Migdol Gate, Medinet Habu

-"No, these things happen from time to time," Kara said wisely.
-"The king and government do the best they can but it they need to pay an army to defend our borders.
-What else can they do; let our enemies wash over the borders?
-No, better to stay Egyptian and poor than to server foreigners who want to drain us dry."
+"These things happen from time to time," Yenini said wisely.
+"The Pharaoh and government do the best they can but they need to pay an army to defend our borders.
+What else can they do; let our enemies swarm over us?
+No, better to stay a poor Egyptian than to serve foreigners."

 "Some would say that the money for the army and the temples could come from the royal gold rather than the peasants homes. . " I ventured.

-"Good morning Lady Beset," I said in a chirpy manner.
-"I haven't seen you in so long, I have missed your company!"
+"Good morning Lady Beset!
+I haven't seen you in so long, I've missed your company!"

 "How are you?"
 I asked softly.

-"Not good Amunet, I am not good."
+"Not good Amunet, I'm not good."

-"I am not sick Amunet but I am broken hearted.
-It is likely that his Majesty will send me and my daughter to Gaurob.
+"I'm not sick, I'm broken hearted.
+It's likely that his Majesty will send me and my daughter to Gaurob.
 I wait for the message every day now telling us to leave and the terror of it is making me avoid everyone's company.
-If I am to be cast out I would rather it is done in private."
+If I'm to be cast out I'd rather it's done in private."